Boosterloop/AMT-2019-Project-1/README.md

 ## Run the server

+### With docker

-Using `docker-compose`, launching the server is as easy as a single command.
+With `docker-compose`, launching the server is as easy as a single command.
 Make sure you are in the `docker` folder and run:

 ```